 OK, that was for the students.
 This is for the stalkers:

 I am married and have two children, Ben and Carly.
 My wife, April, and I have been married since 1997.
-We live in Jeffersonville, Ind.
-April works for Zion Publications, which produces Today’s Woman magazine, as well as Today’s Transitions and Today’s Family.
-She is the senior adverting designer.
+We live in Jeffersonville, Indiana.
+April works for Today's Media, which produces Today’s Woman magazine, as well as Today’s Transitions.
+She is the production editor.
 We met when I was a doctoral student at the University of South Carolina, where April earned her journalism degree.
 I have a masterís degree and a bachelorís degree in journalism from the University of Texas.
 And I do believe the Eyes of Texas are upon me.

-My parents, Ron and Anne Marie, currently live in Las Vegas.
+My father, Ron, currently live in Las Vegas.
 Why?
 I have no idea.
+My mother, Anne Marie, passed in 2020.
 I have an older sister, Tere, who is an actuary in Dallas.
 She can tell you, statistically speaking, when you will die.
 She is married to Glenn, and they have two children, Aaron and Renee.
 I have two younger brothers, Ken and Brian.
 Ken does computer networking for an automotive auction house.
 He lives in Indianapolis with his wife, Stacey, and their three children, Thomas, Shelby and Sabrina.
 Brian is an accountant in Houston where he lives with his wife, Mandy.

 I am also a deacon at First Baptist Church of Jeffersonville.
 I am blessed to be able to serve in this way.

 That should do it for both groups.
-Now, go run and play with the normal children.
+Now, go run and play.